 Some people plant vine crops on “hills,” which is a good system.
 Don’t make high mounds, but rake up circular rims of soil about 2 feet across, dished in the center.
-Six or eight seeds are sown round the raised rim, then thinned out to the three strongest.
+Six or eight seeds are sown around the raised rim, then thinned out to the three strongest.
 Give frequent soakings in the early stages, less when fruit begins to set.

 All the bush marrows are worth growing, especially for cooking whole while up to about 5 inches long, when they have their best flavor.
-The same applies to golden bush squash about 3 inches across.
+The same applies to the golden bush squash about 3 inches across.

 Okra is different.
 The 3 feet to 4 feet bushes carry an abundance of fruits like small, fleshy, dull green marrows, held erect.
 Pick these regularly or they become stringy.
-Okra is used as a green, but is often cooked with tomatoes to add thickening and flavor.
-The sliced young pods cook to a jelly-like mass, so are also used for thickening stews, etc.
+Okra is used as a green but is often cooked with tomatoes to add thickening and flavor.
+The sliced young pods cook to a jelly-like mass, so they are also used for thickening stews, etc.

 Sow okra direct, in rows, with soil prepared as for marrows.
 Give a fair amount of water.

 Sweet corn is delicious if cooked when just mature – when the silky tassels at the top of the cob have withered.
 When a grain is punctured it should exude a creamy substance.
-If thin and milky, it has not matured enough: if dry, is too old, and not worth eating.
+If thin and milky, it has not matured enough: if dry, it is too old, and not worth eating.

 Soil as for marrows.
 Sow corn in a block of 4 or 5 short rows, to give protection to the tassels and help pollination.
 If pollination is faulty, the cob won’t be filled with grain.
 Soak regularly in hot, dry conditions.

 Beans are a wonderful standby and give a good, quick yield.
-Give half cup of complete plant food to each yard of row, spread about a foot on either side, and half cup lime, unless naturally limy.
+Give a half cup of complete plant food to each yard of a row, spread about a foot on either side, and half cup lime, unless naturally limy.

 Sow 2 seeds about 1 inch apart, every 5 inches.
 Soak with soluble, complete plant food as beans set on the plants.

-Sow an 8 feet to 10 feet row each fortnight and have fresh beans all summer.
+Sow an 8-feet to 10-feet row each fortnight and have fresh beans all summer.
 All varieties are suitable for September/October planting.